ianhyzy/blog.ian.gay/_posts/2020-07-04-hey-vs-gmail.md

 ### Several unique or useful built-in features

 #### Control over who emails you to begin with
 Signing up and setting up forwarding from Gmail was easy, and I instantly loved the Screener feature.
 This puts emails from people who have never contacted you before in a special queue, and you can approve or deny them from hitting your **imbox** - you can even auto-categorize them with one click.
-This is a pain at first but very quickly helped keep my inbox clean, and would have prevented the situation I found my self in recently where someone used a bot to sign my email up for literally thousands of email distros.
+This is a pain at first but very quickly helped keep my inbox clean, and would have prevented the situation I found my self in recently where someone used a bot to sign my email up for literally thousands of email marketing lists.

 The Screener infinitely better than Gmail's AI-powered Categories (which I have disabled because they suck).
 Of all the features of Hey, this is the one that clicked and I saw the value of instantly.